zubinchopra/portaldocs/portal-sdk/generated/top-extensions-csharp-test-framework.md

     If you are just getting started, it is recommended to use the `Microsoft.Portal.TestFramework` NuGet package because it contains the necessary dependencies.
 For more details about the two packages see [#understanding-the-differences-between-the-frameworks](#understanding-the-differences-between-the-frameworks).

+<a name="c-portal-test-framework-writing-tests-understanding-the-differences-between-the-frameworks"></a>
+### Understanding the differences between the frameworks

+1. Microsoft.Portal.TestFramework

+2. Microsoft.Portal.TestFramework.Csharp

+The Microsoft.Portal.TestFramework.CSharp package contains the core test framework DLLs.
+It is updated with the latest code as the Portal is being developed and may contain fixes for test issues that were found after release.
+It may also contain code that is not compatible with the deployed version of the Portal.

+The Microsoft.Portal.TestFramework contains a reference to the Microsoft.Portal.TestFramework.Csharp package in addition to dependencies that are required for the C# test framework to run upon initial installation.

+**NOTE**: Some external dependencies may require separate downloads, such as ChromeDriver, which match the version of Chrome.

 <a name="c-portal-test-framework-writing-tests-creating-the-test-project"></a>
 ### Creating the Test Project